cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### Quick guide

-The argument signature is different for `.attachFile()` than the `cypress-file-upload` plugin.
+The argument signature is different for Cypress' builtin `.attachFile()` command than the version the `cypress-file-upload` plugin provided.
 You can follow the steps below for each argument in order to migrate:

 In the first argument:
-- `filePath`: Prefix value with `fixtures/'.
+- `filePath`: Prefix value with `fixtures/`.
 Rename to `contents`.
 - `fileContent`: Use `Buffer.from()` rather than `Cypress.Blob` methods.
 Rename to `contents`.
 - `encoding`: Remove.
 No longer needed due to improved binary file handling in Cypress 9.0.
 - `mimeType`: Remove.
 No longer needed due to improved binary file handling in Cypress 9.0.